Quango

-A quango or QUANGO (less often QuANGO or QANGO) is an organisation to which a government has devolved power, but which is still partly controlled and/or financed by government bodies.
-The term was originally a shortening of "quasi autonomous NGO", where NGO is the acronym for a non-government organization.
+A quango (quasi-autonomous non-governmental organization) is an organization to which a government has devolved power, but which is still partly controlled and/or financed by government bodies.
+The acronym was originally derived from "quasi-NGO", where NGO is the abbreviation for a non-government organization.

-In its pejorative use, it has been widely applied to public bodies of various kinds, and a variety of backronyms have been used to make the term consistent with this expanded use.
-The most popular have been "Quasi-autonomous national government organization" and "Quasi-autonomous non-government organization", often with the acronym modified to "qango" or "QANGO".

 As its original name suggests, a quango is a hybrid form of organization, with elements of both NGOs and public sector bodies.
-The term is most often applied in the United Kingdom and, to a lesser degree, Australia, Canada, Ireland, New Zealand and other English-speaking countries.
+Although originating in the United States, the term is primarily used in the United Kingdom and, to a lesser degree, other countries in the core and middle Anglosphere.

-In the UK, the term quango covers different "arm's-length" government bodies, including "non-departmental public bodies" (NDPBs), non-ministerial government departments, and executive agencies.
+In the UK, the term quango covers different arm's-length bodies (ALBs), including "non-departmental public bodies" (NDPBs), non-ministerial government departments, and executive agencies.

 Use

 Canada

 In Canada, quangos are referred to as 'Crown Corporations' or simply 'Crown corps'.
-As of May 2021 there were 45 Crown corps owned by the Canadian federal government, however many more are owned by each of the provincial governments.
+As of May 2021, there were 45 Crown corps owned by the Canadian federal government, however many more are owned by each of the provincial governments.
 Notably electricity providers such as the 'Saskatchewan Power Corporation' a.k.a.
 SaskPower owned by the province of Saskatchewan and 'Manitoba Hydro-Electric Board' a.k.a.
 Manitoba Hydro owned by the province of Manitoba.